Obama orders review of Russian election-related hacking

 - Donald Trump has repeatedly questioned Russian involvement

-Washington (CNN)President Barack Obama has ordered a full review into hacking by the Russians aimed at influencing US elections going back to 2008, the White House said Friday.
+Washington (CNN)President Barack Obama has ordered a full review into hacking aimed at influencing US elections going back to 2008, the White House said Friday.

 "The President has directed the Intelligence Community to conduct a full review of what happened during the 2016 election process.
 It is to capture lessons learned from that and to report to a range of stakeholders," White House Homeland Security and Counterterrorism Adviser Lisa Monaco said at a Christian Science Monitor breakfast with reporters Friday.
 "This is consistent with the work that we did over the summer to engage Congress on the threats that we were seeing."